email: cyl48 (at) cornell (dot) edu

 office: Gates 350Follow @ClaireYLiang

-I am a third year PhD student in the Department of Computer Science at Cornell University.
+I am a fourth year PhD student in the Department of Computer Science at Cornell University.
 I like robots.
 My advisor is Professor Hadas Kress-Gazit and I am part of the Verifiable Robotics Research Group.

 I believe that robotics and computer science should be accessible to anyone and everyone.